easy-pwa/easy-pwa-js/README.md

 }
 ````

-### Check if notification is supported on this current browser
+### Check if the current browser supports notifications
 ```` javascript
 if (EasyPWA.isNotificationSupported()) {
     console.log('Notification is supported on this browser.');